 At this point, it may be obvious that AJPW is not my preferred wrestling promotion.
 Given that they have received the most five-star ratings out of any wrestling promotion over the years, and only two have managed to make this list, that should give you an indication of how much I tend to disagree with Meltzer on this particular brand of puroresu.
 However, this match is certainly the exception.
 If I had to recommend an AJPW match for someone who had never seen the promotion before, or to someone like myself that isn’t typically a fan, it would definitely be this.
 Stan Hansen vs. Kenta Kobashi is as punishingly stiff as it sounds.
 Simply put, these two men beat the living crap out of each other.

 Despite the fact I wasn’t around to witness him first-hand during his peak, I am a big fan of Stan Hansen’s brand of brutality.
 There’s just something about the way he completely destroys people that I thoroughly enjoy.
+Stan’s lariats are legendary, which is why they’re some of my favourites in the whole history of wrestling.
 All throughout his career in Japan, Hansen was portrayed as a bullying, dominating, unstoppable monster, and it shows with the sense of desperation shown by Kobashi throughout.
 Two years prior, Hansen had decimated an already established Kobashi in a one-sided brawl.
 Now with an abundance of main event experience under his belt, Kobashi looked to make an example of Hansen as soon as the bell rung as he charged towards his foe immediately, sending him flying out of the ring.
 Kobashi’s thirst for revenge showed all the way to the end, but despite his efforts, Hansen prevailed after a destructive powerbomb on the outside, and then the final finishing blow – possibly the stiffest standing lariat I have ever seen which sent Kobashi falling from the top rope and crashing down on his head.
 AJPW purists may not even place this in their top ten matches from the promotion, yet for me, it’s without question my favourite.